mitodl/hugo-course-publisher/site/content/courses/6-046j-design-and-analysis-of-algorithms-spring-2015/_index.md

 course_image_caption_text: >-
   <p>Frisbees&reg; featuring a flow network were tossed out during lectures to
   reward class participation.
 (Photo courtesy of Prof. Devadas)</p>
-course_description: >-
-  <p>This is an intermediate algorithms course with an emphasis on teaching
-  techniques for the design and analysis of efficient algorithms, emphasizing methods of application.
-Topics include divide-and-conquer, randomization, dynamic programming, greedy algorithms, incremental improvement, complexity, and cryptography.</p>
 course_info:
   instructors:
     - Prof. Srini Devadas